uw-echospace/group-website/content/post/2023-09-18-echoshader-refactor-intro/index.md

 Echoshader needed to be interactive, allowing users to explore data dynamically.
 This required creating callback methods and stream objects.
 These elements connected user interactions to visualization updates, making the whole experience smooth and intuitive.

-### 3. Extending Xarray with Accessors: A New Level of Functionality
+### 3. Extending `Xarray` with Accessors: A New Level of Functionality

-One of the exciting challenges I encountered was extending xarray's functionality using accessors.
-This means adding custom methods and functionality to xarray objects, without cluttering the code with custom functions.
+One of the exciting challenges I encountered was extending `xarray`'s functionality using accessors.
+This means adding custom methods and functionality to `xarray` objects, without cluttering the code with custom functions.
 We created a custom "eshader" accessor, which allowed us to take echogram visualization to the next level.

 ## A Glimpse into Echogram Visualization

 Echogram visualization is where the magic happens.
 It's not just about pretty pictures; it's about gaining insights into marine life and ecosystems.

--   Fisheries scientists rely on echograms to identify fish aggregations, scrolling through data collected on ships to assess populations.
+-   **Echograms for Identifying Fish**:Fisheries scientists rely on echograms to identify fish aggregations, scrolling through data collected on ships to assess populations.
--   Oceanographers use echograms to observe zooplankton movements in mooring data over extended periods.
+-   **Echograms for Observing Zooplankton**: Oceanographers use echograms to observe zooplankton movements in mooring data over extended periods.
--   The "tricolor" echogram helps distinguish different fish species, thanks to its clever mapping of three frequencies to RGB colors.
+-   **Tricoloc Echograms**:The "tricolor" echogram helps distinguish different fish species, thanks to its clever mapping of three frequencies to RGB colors.

 ## Tracking and Curtain Visualization

 One of the most exciting aspects of Echoshader is tracking and curtain visualization.
 It's like having a GPS for underwater data.

--   Echogram-Control Mode: Visualizing data on a map helps assess fish associations with environmental variables.
+-   **Echogram-Control Mode**: Visualizing data on a map helps assess fish associations with environmental variables.
--   Track-Control Mode: Highlighting ship track sections on the map while viewing corresponding echograms offers precise insights into marine life at specific locations.
+-   **Track-Control Mode**: Highlighting ship track sections on the map while viewing corresponding echograms offers precise insights into marine life at specific locations.
--   Curtain Visualization: Representing longer data sections as curtains provides a broader spatial perspective on fish aggregations.
+-   **Curtain Visualization**: Representing longer data sections as curtains provides a broader spatial perspective on fish aggregations.

 ## Histograms and Statistics Tables: Tools for Deeper Analysis

 Histograms and statistics tables are essential for fisheries scientists.

--   Focused Analysis: Scientists can zoom in on specific data sections to examine volume backscattering strength (Sv) distribution and understand the types of fish present.
+-   **Focused Analysis**: Scientists can zoom in on specific data sections to examine volume backscattering strength (Sv) distribution and understand the types of fish present.
--   Multi-Channel Comparisons: Comparing Sv distributions across multiple echosounder channels helps determine fish aggregation composition, offering valuable insights into the ecosystem.
+-   **Multi-Channel Comparisons**: Comparing Sv distributions across multiple echosounder channels helps determine fish aggregation composition, offering valuable insights into the ecosystem.

 ## In Conclusion: An Incredible Summer Journey